WebGL using gl-mat4, browserify-shader and Browserify

 Result

-Below is an animation using the bundle.js created with the above source files and watchify.
+To the right is an animation using the bundle.js created with the above source files and watchify.